ermisnetwork/ermis-chat-js-sdk/README.md

 | message_id    | string | Yes      | ID of the message to react to                                                  |
 | reaction_type | string | Yes      | Type of the reaction.
 User could have only 1 reaction of each type per message |

-**7. Typing Indicators**
+#### 8. Typing Indicators

-Typing indicators allow you to show to users who is currently typing in the channel.
+Typing indicators feature lets users see who is currently typing in the channel

 ```javascript
 // sends a typing.start event at most once every two seconds